IMPACTASSETS 50™

 Investments systematically target companies where social and/or environmental impact is integral to the product/service being created:

-Sunwealth's deal sourcing, due diligence and underwriting processes are designed to bring solar to underserved solar markets, particularly low-income communities, communities of color, and underserved rural/urban communities.
+Sunwealth's product development and sourcing approach, due diligence and underwriting processes are designed to bring solar to underserved solar markets, particularly low-income communities, communities of color, and underserved rural/urban communities.
 Evaluation of social and environmental impact is integral to every project we underwrite.
 We intentionally partner with local developers and installers, including women-/BIPOC-led firms, to help grow their businesses, so solar jobs and revenues build a stronger local/regional economy.
 We encourage our partners to source and develop deep impact projects - with a particular focus on addressing income and race disparities in solar access and adoption - and we actively develop these projects ourselves.
 We screen all projects/customers for impact - qualifying the organization's history, mission, and roots in the community.
 We look beyond standard credit reports to understand underlying ability to pay for power - and have found ways to underwrite projects w/ non-standard credit and/or households with low credit scores.

 Investments systematically include social and environmental sustainability practices in the due diligence process: